solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 application and data workload.
 If they missed any items, your application will either not load or may error during runtime.

-Containers solve the potential issue of misconfiguration the target environment.
-By containerize your application and data, you are ensured that your application will run exactly as you intended it.
+Containers solve the potential issue of misconfiguration of the target environment.
+By containerizing your application and data, you are ensured that your application will run exactly as you intended it.
 Containers can also more easily be scaled using tools such as Kubernetes.

-Containerizing your application and data layer can be relatively complex, but once you have the build environment setup and working, you can push container updates very quickly to multi-regional load balanced enviornments.
+Containerizing your application and data layer can be relatively complex, but once you have the build environment setup and working, you can push container updates very quickly to multi-region load-balanced environments.

-To implement this deployment, follow the steps to perform deployments using Docker, reference the [Migrate to Docker Containers] article.
+To perform deployments using Docker, reference the [Migrate to Docker Containers] article.

 ## Azure Container Instances (ACI)

-After you have migrated your application and data layers to conatiners, you must then select a hosting target for your containers.
+After you have migrated your application and data layers to containers, you must then select a hosting target for your containers.
 A simple way to deploy a container is to use Azure Container Instances (ACI).

-Azure Container Instances can deploy one container at a time or multiple containers to keep the application, api and data contained in the same resource.
+Azure Container Instances can deploy one container at a time or multiple containers to keep the application, API, and data contained in the same resource.

-To implement this deployment, follow the steps to perform deployments using ACI, reference the [Migrate to Azure Container Instances (ACI)] article.
+To implement this deployment, reference the [Migrate to Azure Container Instances (ACI)] article.

 ## App Service Containers

 TODO

-To implement this deployment, follow the steps to perform deployments using Azure App Service containers, reference the [Migrate to Azure App Service Containers] article.
+To perform deployments using Azure App Service containers, reference the [Migrate to Azure App Service Containers] article.

 ## Azure Kubernetes Service (AKS)

-ACI and App Service Container hosting is a simple and easy way to run containers, but does not provide many enterprise features such as deployment across nodes that live in multiple regions, load balancing, automatic restarts and redployment and many other features.
+ACI and App Service Container hosting are effective ways to run containers, but they do not provide many enterprise features: deployment across nodes that live in multiple regions, load balancing, automatic restarts, redeployment, and more.

 Moving to Azure Kubernetes Service (AKS) will enable your application to inherit all the enterprise features provided by AKS.

-To implement this deployment, follow the steps to perform deployments using AKS, reference the [Migrate to Azure Kubernetes Services (AKS)] article.
+To perform deployments using AKS, reference the [Migrate to Azure Kubernetes Services (AKS)] article.

 ## AKS with MySQL Flexible Server